Bayesian modelling and computation utilising directed cycles in multiple network data: Introduction

 \section{Introduction}

 In many fields, modelling network data is essential to answering the applied research questions of interest.
-In Ecology, modelling the behaviour of different species within a geographical area can be represented by a network with each species corresponding to a node and the edges representing some form of interaction between species (\cite{delmas2019analysing}; \cite{mittelbachspecies}).
-If these interactions are aggressive then this could represent various underlying competitive behaviours within the species' ecosystem, e.g. certain species vying over a particular food source or type of habitat.
-In a network these behaviours would be characterised through cycles (\cite{sokhn2012identification}; \cite{koutrouli2020guide}).
+In ecology, \davidsal{the interactive behaviour of different individuals or species} within a geographical area can be represented by a directed network with each species corresponding to a node and the edges representing interactions between species \citep{delmas2019analysing,mittelbachspecies}. \davidsal{If these interactions are directed, such as aggression behaviour between individuals of different species, these networks can capture competitive species interactions at the ecosystem scale,} e.g. certain species vying over a particular food source or type of habitat.
+Each aggressive interaction can be represented through a directed edge (i.e. arrow) with the direction indicating which species is the aggressor and which is the \davidsal{recipient} respectively.

+Within ecology, a particular phenomenon of interest is where the aggressive interactions result in intransitive \davidsal{competition patterns, a set of cyclical interactions that results in no single dominant species, with different species winning out depending on the circumstances.} \am{Intransitive competition is of ecological importance as it is thought to promote species coexistence \citep{laird2006competitive}.} In a network these would be characterised through directed cycles \citep{koutrouli2020guide}.

-Cycles reveal information about network topology (\cite{maugis2017topology}; \cite{fan2019towards}), and is a motif of interest in many applications beyond Ecology.
-Examples include Neuroscience, where the formation of cycles in a human brain network is crucial for human cognitive functions (\cite{sizemore2018cliques}), and Biology where RNAs forming covalently closed loop structures, called circular RNAs, have been associated to diseases such as cancer (\cite{han2017circular}).
+More generally, cycles reveal information about network topology \citep{maugis2017topology,fan2019towards}, and is a motif of interest in many applications beyond ecology.
+Examples include neuroscience, where the formation of cycles in a human brain network is crucial for human cognitive functions \citep{sizemore2018cliques}, and biology where RNAs forming covalently closed loop structures, called circular RNAs, have been associated with diseases such as cancer \citep{han2017circular}.